 | Best use-case from testing | Budget/guest | Everyday medium | Couples + all-around | Premium support seekers |

-We rotated sleepers across each mattress and logged notes after full nights plus shorter “in-bed” work and reading sessions.
-We scored Support by checking lumbar and hip alignment, Cooling by tracking heat buildup over long stretches, and Pressure Relief by watching shoulder/hip comfort in side sleep.
-Motion Isolation and Responsiveness came from partner-disturbance drills and slow-roll turning tests.
-Edge Support was measured while sitting, tying shoes, and sleeping near the perimeter.
-Durability scores reflect construction cues we felt over weeks, not just first-night comfort.
+We rotated sleepers across each mattress and compared notes after full nights plus shorter in-bed work and reading sessions.
+We scored support by alignment checks, cooling by heat buildup, and pressure relief by shoulder/hip comfort in side sleep.
+Motion isolation and responsiveness came from partner-movement drills and turning tests.
+Edge support was scored from sitting and sleeping near the perimeter.
+Durability reflects what we noticed over weeks, not just first-night comfort.

 Coral